-Financial security impacts children's psychological and emotional health, access to health care, and overall well-being.
+Financial security impacts on children's psychological and emotional health, access to health care, and overall well-being.
 The likelihood of financial security increases for children who live with both parents, and decreases for children who live with only one parent.
-Further examination of children in the United States female-headed, living in single-parent households in 2002 showed that approximately sixty percent were poor, according to the U.S. Census Bureau's Annual Community Survey.
+In Maine, the U.S. Census Bureau reported that 12.7 percent of children lived in female-headed single-parent families in the year 2003.
+This compared to a national rate of 11.4 percent.